MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 After you disable the cluster, the Network HUD no longer monitors the health of the feature.

 >[!NOTE]
->Disabling Accelerated Networking at the cluster doesn't change setting configurations on the virtual machines (VMs).
+>Disabling Accelerated Networking at the cluster doesn't change setting configurations on the VMs.
 VMs are no longer managed by Accelerated Networking or tracked by the Network HUD.

 #### [Windows Admin Center](#tab/wac)